objecthub/swift-commandlinekit/README.md

 ## Overview

 This is a library supporting the development of command-line tools in the programming language Swift on macOS.
-The library provides the following
+It also compiles under Linux.
-functionality:
+The library provides the following functionality:

-   - Management of command-line arguments
+   - Management of command-line arguments,
-   - Usage of escape sequences in XTerms
+   - Usage of escape sequences on terminals, and
    - Reading strings on terminals using a lineread-inspired implementation based on the library [Linenoise-Swift](https://github.com/andybest/linenoise-swift), but supporting unicode input, multiple lines, and styled text.